-We are currently accepting high-quality consignments of antiques and bronze sculpture.
+We are always accepting high-quality consignments of antiques and bronze sculpture.
 Browse our "Sold" archive for an overview of the kinds of objects we like to carry.

 - Consigned goods would be delivered to our shop, where we will photograph them in utmost detail, catalogue them and have them available in the shop for public display.